02 Aug Whats Up – August 2022

 Orion is once again prominent in the eastern sky, raising his club to swat the pesky Bull that forever charges at him.
 Orion’s two dogs are with him as well, with Procyon (brightest star in the Small Dog) lower in the east and Sirius (brightest star in the Large Dog) to the southeast of Orion.
 It’s unclear, however, whether the dogs are paying attention to Orion’s problems or to the hare which is hopping by between Orion and the Large Dog.

 Flowing from the southwest corner of Orion is the long winding constellation of Eridanus the celestial river, with bright Achernar near its ‘mouth’ high in the southwest.
 Canopus is ‘Naka’ (the ‘Horn’ star), in the Sotho calendar, while Achernar is ‘Senakane’, the ‘little horn’.
 To the west of Eridanus is a rather watery part of the sky including the Whale, the Fishes, the Water Bearer and the Sea Goat.
 Fomalhaut (meaning ‘mouth of the southern fish’) is the brightest star in the western sky, but almost all the bright stars in this month’s morning sky are in the east.
 It’s relatively nearby (only 25 light years away) and a mere 200 million years old, making it just a baby compared to the Sun.
 A huge disk of icy dust, four times the diameter of our solar system, surrounds Fomalhaut.
-There is a clear area around the star itself which may have been caused by the formation of a system of planets, but the actual planets elude detection so far.
-It’s quite likely that there are planets.
+There is a clear area around the star itself, which quite likely has been caused by the formation of a system of planets – but the actual planets elude detection so far.

 The evening sky over Cape Town